HENKLE MIDDLE SCHOOL

 SMOKING OR POSSESSION OF TOBACCO PRODUCTS

 Students are not allowed to smoke, chew, nor possess tobacco products on school property, school buses, at school-sponsored activities or within 1,000 feet of school property.
-Any students found in the same area as students smoking will be subject to the same discipline as students in possession.
+Any students found in the same area as students smoking may be subject to the same discipline as students in possession.
 This includes vapor devices, e-pens and electronic cigarettes and any other device which is capable of being used to consume tobacco or nicotine, regardless of whether the student is using the device for this purpose.

-Throwing snow and/or snowballs is discouraged.
+Throwing snow and/or snowballs is prohibited.

 A student shall enjoy freedom of speech, press, and assembly according to school regulations and providing such expression is not libelous, obscene or disruptive.